 Tuolumne Free Climbs

 In the summer, most locals try to climb in Tuolumne.
 While the Valley bakes at 98 degrees F in July and August, Tuolumne remains cool and comfortable.
 Here, I think both current guidebooks are good.
 Reid and Falkenstein recently came out with a new edition of the their Rock Climbing Tuolumne Meadows guidebook and there's the SuperTopo Tuolumne Free Climbs as well.
-Both are up to date and, once again it's a choice between breadth (Reid and Falkenstein) and depth (SuperTopo).
-I've never had any trouble with the Reid and Falkenstein descriptions (except getting lost on my first trip into Medlicott, but I don't blame the book), so I personally prefer breadth.
+It's a choice between breadth (Reid and Falkenstein) and depth (SuperTopo).
+I've never had any trouble with the Reid and Falkenstein descriptions, so I personally prefer breadth.
 If you're the kind of person who finds yourself often lost on approaches or off-route on climbs, you might prefer the SuperTopo book.

 High Sierra Technical Routes